sm-alamin/gastonomic-journey/README.md

 ## Features

-- Display Chef info on the homepage.
+- User can see Chef info on the homepage.
+- User can see Recipe info on the homepage.
 - Users can click on a view recipe button to view details about chef and recipe.
 - Users can see recipe details
 - Users can select the favourite recipe